 Though the largest of such drives can accommodate up to 2TB of information, they’re costly.
 Furthermore, they may be unnecessary for simple transfers.
 It would be best to buy a drive with about 64GB because it’ll help you save money.

-If you intend to store more information or large folders and files for a long time, you’ll need something more significant.
-A 1TB drive can be ideal for such data and help you store information for a longer period.
-You can buy a larger disc drive if you intend to store thousands of movies.
+You’ll need something more significant if you intend to store more information or large folders and files for a long time.
+A 1TB drive can be ideal for such data and help you store information longer.
+You can buy a larger disc drive to store thousands of movies.

 2. Transfer Speeds

-Although size is an important factor when selecting external drives, you should also consider transfer speeds.
-Regularly transferring files to larger drives may make you wait for a longer period for the transfer to complete.
+Although size is important when selecting external drives, you should also consider transfer speeds.
+Regularly transferring files to larger drives may cause the transfer to take longer to complete.

 Two factors determine how fast a storage device can be: the connector it uses and its storage technology.
-Though drives have different transfer speeds, SSDs process information quicker than HDDs.
-That’s why they’re more expensive.
+Though drives have different transfer speeds, SSDs process information quicker than HDDs, which is why they’re more expensive.

-In terms of connecting between your mobile device or PC, you have several options to choose from.
-Most people prefer using USB interfaces, though thunderbolt connections may be faster.
+You have several options for connecting your mobile device or PC.
+Most people prefer using USB interfaces, though Thunderbolt connections may be faster.

 3. Portability

-If you require a drive for storing backups in your home, NAS devices may be a great option.
-You can wire these devices to your local network and pack them in many storages and drive modes.
+If you need a drive to store backups in your home, NAS devices may be a great option.
+You can wire these devices to your local network and pack them in many storage and drive modes.

-But if you want to walk with your device wherever you go, you need to consider how portable it is.
-It needs to be small and lightweight to enable you to stuff it in your pocket or bag, where you can quickly and immediately access it.
+But if you want to carry your device wherever you go, you need to consider its portability.
+It needs to be small and lightweight so that you can stuff it in your pocket or bag and quickly and immediately access it.

 Conclusion

-Though it’s vital to consider storage and speed when buying an external drive, cost and portability are also factors you need to look at.
+Though it’s vital to consider storage and speed when buying an external drive, cost and portability are also factors you must consider.
 The drive you select should drive its purpose well and help you keep your data secure.